 As an Urban Engaged University, VUB will showcase its groundbreaking research during Science Day, through a wide range of demonstrations, activities, walks, workshops, lectures, and screenings.

-How about an interactive sign language workshop, a documentary on the last days of the dinosaurs, or a lecture on coral reefs?
+How about a scientific documentary on the last days of the dinosaurs, an interactive sign language workshop, or a creative session making glowing Christmas ornaments?

 Discover the VUB-programme (in Dutch)